19th September, 2024

 Manual Handling?
 Think LITE! header image

 Manual handling is present in nearly every workplace in one form or another.
-You could be carrying some paperwork, lifting a box or pushing a trolley.
+You could be carrying paperwork, lifting a box, or pushing a trolley.
 It's all manual handling.
-And when you are doing it, you need to think LITE.

-Manual handling is the leading cause of musculoskeletal disorders at work.
-And if you want to avoid being one of the 498,000 workers suffering from a work-related musculoskeletal disorder, it’s important to know how much you can safely lift, and use good handling techniques.
+So if you want to avoid being one of the 473,000 workers known to be suffering from a work-related musculoskeletal disorder, it's important to know how much you can safely lift, and use good handling techniques.

 It's not just strains you need to watch out for.
 Here are 7 Types Of Manual Handling Injuries And The Hazards That Cause Them.

-But when many people think about manual handling, they often just think about the maximum weight they can lift.
 But there is so much more to consider before you lift, carry, push or pull something.

 LITE = Load, Individual, Task, Environment.